Community Safety and Wellbeing Plan

 The Community Safety and Wellbeing survey closed on May 12, 2024.
 Thank you those who participated.

-Community conversations are also being held with members of the Songhees Nation, the Esquimalt Nation and local Indigenous organizations and the communities they serve.
+Community conversations were also held with members of the Songhees Nation and local Indigenous organizations and the communities they serve.

 Individuals who work within an organization, sector or system in Victoria were invited to complete a survey designed to assess perspectives on systemic challenges and changes that would help foster community safety and wellbeing.